alibenmessaoud/examples/datanucleus/README.md

 1. Change to the `cnf` directory.
 1. Start posh.
-2. Run the supplied automation script: `sh load.osh`
+2. Run the supplied automation script: `sh load-system.osh`

 This will start an infra node, install the repositories, import and deploy the system.